Keycap materials compared: PBT, ABS, PC, and POM sound and feel

 Laser-etchedPermanentAny (including POM)Low to mid

-Doubleshot is two-shot injection molding where the legend is a separate piece of plastic physically fused into the cap.
-It is permanent, crisp, and the standard for GMK (ABS), ePBT and EnjoyPBT (PBT), and Tai-Hao Pudding (PC).
-Doubleshot PBT has closed most of the tolerance gap with ABS over the last three years and now produces GMK-level legend crispness at 1.5mm wall thickness.
+Doubleshot molds the legend as a separate piece of plastic fused into the cap, so it cannot wear off.
+It is the standard for GMK (ABS), ePBT and EnjoyPBT (PBT), and Tai-Hao Pudding (PC).
+Doubleshot PBT has closed most of the tolerance gap with ABS and now hits GMK-level crispness at 1.5mm walls.

 Underside view of two-shot injection molded keycaps showing the separate legend plastic fused into each cap